 There are some cases when data from infotypes are used very often and in very large scope i.e. for some statistical calculations before presenting some information.
-Situate this in some application, multiply by large number of users, add high frequency of usage and we have nice recipe for huge amount of database operations.
+Situate this in some application, multiply by a large number of users, add a high frequency of usage and we have a nice recipe for a huge amount of database operations.
 When thinking about performance improvements in this scenario first thing that comes to mind is buffering – we can use, for example, some intermediate table with aggregated data, but I want to discuss usage of Shared Objects for this case.

 1. In-memory buffer.